Splunk

 Splunk Inc. is an American software company based in San Francisco, California, that produces software for searching, monitoring, and analyzing machine-generated data via a web-style interface.

-Its software helps capture, index and correlate real-time data in a searchable repository, from which it can generate graphs, reports, alerts, dashboards and visualizations.
-Splunk uses machine data for identifying data patterns, providing metrics, diagnosing problems and providing intelligence for business operations.
-Splunk is a horizontal technology used for application management, security and compliance, as well as business and web analytics.
+A subsidiary of Cisco, its software helps capture, index and correlate real-time data in a searchable repository, from which it can generate graphs, reports, alerts, dashboards and visualizations.
+Splunk describes its products as SIEM, SOAR (Security Orchestration, Automation, and Response), and observability solutions.

+The firm uses machine data for identifying data patterns, providing metrics, diagnosing problems and providing intelligence for business operations.
+It is a horizontal technology used for application management, security and compliance, as well as business and web analytics.

+In September 2023, it was announced that Splunk would be acquired by Cisco for $28 billion in an all-cash deal.
+The transaction was completed on March 18, 2024.

 History

 Founding & early years

 Michael Baum, Rob Das and Erik Swan co-founded Splunk Inc in 2003.
 Venture firms August Capital, Sevin Rosen, Ignition Partners and JK&B Capital backed the company.

 By 2007, Splunk had raised US$40 million.
 It became profitable in 2009.
-In 2012 Splunk had its initial public offering, trading under NASDAQ symbol SPLK.
+In 2012, Splunk had its initial public offering, trading under NASDAQ symbol SPLK.

 Company growth

 In September 2013 the company acquired BugSense, a mobile-device data-analytics company.
-BugSense provides "a mobile analytics platform used by developers to improve app performance and improve quality".
+BugSense provides "a mobile analytics platform used by developers to improve app performance and improve quality."
 It supplied a "software developer kit" to give developers access to data analytics from mobile devices that it managed from its scalable cloud platform.
 The acquisition amount was undisclosed.

 In December 2013, Splunk acquired Cloudmeter, a provider of network data capture technologies.

-In June 2015, Splunk acquired the software company Metafor that uses machine learning technology to analyze data generated IT infrastructure and applications.
+In June 2015, Splunk acquired the software company Metafor that uses machine learning technology to analyze data generated from IT infrastructure and applications.
 In July 2015, Splunk acquired Caspida, a cybersecurity startup, for US$190 million.

 In October 2015, Splunk sealed a "cybersecurity alliance" with U.S. government security contractor Booz Allen Hamilton Inc. to offer combined cyber threat detection and intelligence-analysis technology.

 In 2016, Splunk pledged to donate $100 million in software licenses, training, support, education, and volunteerism for nonprofits and schools over a 10-year period.

 According to Glassdoor, it was the fourth highest-paying company for employees in the United States in April 2017.
 In May 2017, Splunk acquired Drastin, a software company that provides search-based analytics for enterprises.

 In September 2017, Splunk acquired SignalSense which developed cloud-based data collection and breach detection software.
 Splunk announced it was using machine learning about that time.